dannydaley/myUni404/README.md

 #### **_When items are added to the 'date' column, the Date() built in function is called to properly acheive date formatting_**

+## TESTING THE PROJECT

+Jest is a JavaScript test runner that lets you access the DOM via jsdom.
+While jsdom is only an approximation of how the browser works, it is usually good enough for testing React components.
+Jest provides a great iteration speed combined with powerful features like mocking modules and timers so you can have more control over how the code executes

 ## RUNNING THE PROJECT

 Opening a terminal in myUni404/client/myUni404 and running ..